-Watercube Waterpark (Beijing, China)
+6. Watercube Waterpark (Beijing, China)

 All of the rides at Watercube Waterpark were designed overseas and shipped in.
 In the city of Beijing, visitors flock to the Tornado ride with its funnel-shaped tube.
-Next, the visitors get fired out of the Aqualoop slide and Bulletbowl within huge bowl.
+The visitors get fired out of the Aqualoop slide and Bulletbowl within huge bowl.
 As visitors float around and relax after taking the super fast slides, they can look up and see humongous jellyfish suspended from the ceiling.

-World Water Park (Alberta, Canada)
+7. World Water Park (Alberta, Canada)

 Alberta, Canada is not the warmest place on Earth, so naturally, World Water Park is housed within Alberta's West Edmonton Mall.
 Claiming to be second-largest indoor water park on the planet, visitors take to the largest indoor wave pool in the world.
 If you have been thinking of bungee jumping in your bathing suit, then this is the place to do it.
 You can bungee jump from the tower, which hangs over the wave pool.
 Does that sound safe?

-Yas Water World (Abu Dhabi, UAE)
+8. Yas Water World (Abu Dhabi, UAE)

 In the Middle East, Yas Water World is another well-known Water Park for its size and grandeur with 43 rides and venues.
 The engineers got busy and designed five exclusive water slides just for this park.
 Dawwama is the first ever hydro-magnetic-powered water slide.
 What does that mean?
 It is a fancy term for a smooth ride for everyone.
-Visitors will also spin, loop and surf in the park on the other rides.
+Visitors will also spin, loop, and surf in the park on the other rides.